-From a holistic point of view, the costs an off grid solar setup in NZ (solar panels, batteries, and everything else you need) really comes down to the type of life you want to live.
+From a holistic point of view, the costs of an off grid solar setup in NZ (solar panels, batteries, and everything else you need) really comes down to the type of life you want to live.
 It can vary wildly depending on how much comfort you want to have!
 Going off grid has fluctuating costs - there are standard things like either owning or renting land which all depends on the area and size, and creating a shelter of some kind which can range from a tent to $100,000 tiny house.

 The same is true for the cost of a completely off grid solar system.
 For around $2000-4000, you can start with a small solar kit in NZ (solar panels, batteries, inverter, charge controller, wiring etc) to run your lights and fridge and charge your phone.
 Then you have other costs to consider.
-Cooking can be a cheap with a portable gas cooker or wood stove.
+Cooking can be cheap with a portable gas cooker or wood stove.

 You can go very cheap to start with, but you might be living a subsistence lifestyle for a few months as you slowly add and save for the off grid solar setup you want.
 Other people want it to be perfect from day 1 and spend $20,000+ on solar.
 We recommend starting with a system that will suit your day 1 needs, with the option to expand down the line, like Marcia.